 This is the first of a series of stories about the holidays and quarantine/coronavirus.
 We all wish it’ll be gone by the next big day, but we should shelve these stories under “fantasy” to be safe.
+You can read all the stories in this series at this link.
 Enjoy!

 by Kelsey Hontz

 If we’re still squirreled away in quarantine when Halloween rolls around, I predict a riot.

 You will see a great clattering of skeletons xylophoning down the street, pursued by a gathering of ghouls.
 Behind them will skitter spiders and suits; leading the great group will be lascivious bunnies, puffball tales pinned to lingerie, and among them will be exactly no regrets.

 It’s a whisper that picks up momentum by the day, that this glorious Saturday Halloween cannot be canceled, that it’s a price too hefty to pay for public safety.
 The memes are more abundant than unwanted Charleston Chews in a pillowcase candy bag.
 Take away our St. Patrick’s Days, our Fourths of July, even our springtime birthdays, but don’t you dare come for

 our pumpkins.
 It’s my right as a human being to hang cobwebs where there were none before, to stick my face in the same backwash water as the other apple-bobbers, to drink cinnamon whiskey and pass out on the orange-blanketed couch next to five other strangers.

 We’ve thus far sent some of our strongest warriors to battle Mistress Corona— our doctors, nurses, and other medical staff who don their makeshift personal protective equipment and labor day in and day out, driving themselves to the point of exhaustion, superheroes in all but the capes.
 But if this lasts until Halloween, Mistress Corona will face an even fiercer foe—doctors and nurses still, but this time, sexy ones.
 And they will be angry.